 Implications of all the available evidence

 Routine vaccination of young children against influenza is recommended in many countries despite the lack of high quality evidence for the efficacy of inactivated influenza vaccine in this age group.
-This study provides data from different regions over multiple seasons and allows estimation of a typical vaccine efficacy valueThe high vaccine efficacy estimate obtained despite considerable mismatch to circulating strains provides reassuring evidence to support universal vaccination of all children from 6 months of age.
+This study provides data from different regions over multiple seasons and allows estimation of a typical vaccine efficacy value against influenza of any intensity and against moderate-to-severe disease, the most clinically important endpoint associated with greatest burden.
+The high vaccine efficacy estimate obtained despite considerable mismatch to circulating strains provides reassuring evidence to support universal vaccination of all children from 6 months of age.

 Abstract